Master of Computational Biology

 We know that soft skills are important too, which is why you can choose subjects on scientific communication, leadership and business tools so you’ll be ready to start your career in computational biology with confidence.

-Insights from the course coordinator, Prof. James McCaw, on the importance of this growing discipline, career opportunities for graduates and how the Master of Computational Biology is structured.
+Professor James McCaw talks about the importance of this growing discipline, career opportunities for graduates and how the Master of Computational Biology is structured.